StanAngeloff/php-tinyspec/README.md

 - **is_reference**(&$a, &$b, $message = null)

    Works on objects and arrays only.
-Inserts a temporary key/property and unsets it if it exists in both variables.
+Inserts a temporary key/property and unsets it if it exists in both places.

 - **must**($condition, $message)